kuznetsov-radio/gximagecomputing/README.md

 where the input parameters outspace, simbox, model, and response are the structures returned by the above-mentioned functions, and the output parameter mapEUV is the resulting SolarSoft (multi-frequency) map object which represents the computed emission.

 An example of using the code is given in the file /examples/RenderExampleEUV.pro (the sample GX Simulator model and EBTEL data are not included).

+Optionally, both for the microwave and EUV emissions, selective heating of the coronal magnetic field lines can be defined via the SHtable parameter.
+This parameter is a 2D array (double precision floating point) with 7 * 7 elements.
+Each element of that table represents the factor applied to the heating rate Q for the field lines connecting specific regions at the photosphere; see the 'Selective Heating Mask' panel in GX Simulator.
+The SHtable table is supposed to be symmetric, i.e., SHtable[j, i]=SHtable[i, j]; asymmetric tables are accepted but the result will likely have no sense.
+By default (if the parameter SHtable is not supplied in calls to ComputeMW or ComputeEUV), all elements of that table are assumed to equal 1.